 Starting a retirement business is an increasingly popular way to bring in extra cash and keep active in your senior years.
-In fact, a report by theshows that seniors are more likely to be working for themselves than any other age group.
-In fact, 15.5 percent of people over 65 are currently self-employed.
+In fact, seniors are more likely to be working for themselves than any other age group.
 And there are good reasons behind this trend.
 Today’s older Americans have to pay off mortgages and auto loans and deal with increasingly high medical bills.
-Additionally, studies show that of people neglect to budget for travel when saving for retirement.
+Additionally, many people neglect to budget for travel when saving for retirement.
 By starting a business in retirement, you can afford some of these expenses (and luxuries) without having to dig into your savings.

 Moreover, an increasing number of seniors are starting businesses as a way to stay busy in retirement.
 With Americans living longer than ever, retirees are seeking ways to keep their minds and bodies active while earning a little extra income.
 By starting a business in retirement, you can utilize your skills and talents or pursue a hobby about which you’re passionate.

 When it comes to working in retirement, it’s worth noting that not all businesses are created equal.
 Some industries require higher startup costs in the form of supplies, staff, and rent on brick-and-mortar shops.
 If you’re a senior thinking about how to start a business, consider your financial limitations.
 In particular, retirees should be wary of taking on debt during their golden years or depleting their retirement savings to start a business.

 Your health is another thing to consider.
 In deciding on a business to start, honestly evaluate your physical ability to do the work.
 For instance, a business that would require you to stand for long periods of time or do a lot of bending or lifting, might not be suitable for you.